CITE: Evaluating Threats

 The following image shows the Roles Administration Page.
 Here, administrators can add, edit, and delete roles.

 However, users who can submit scores on behalf of their team can also add participant roles to the CITE Dashboard.
-The use of roles will allow the team members to customize their response by tracking their responsibilities during an exercise.
-These roles remain internal to the team and will not be visible to other participants.
+The use of roles allows team members to customize their response by tracking their responsibilities during an exercise.
+These roles remain internal to the team and stay hidden from other participants.

 Add a Role

-Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add a Role.
+If the exercise administrator grants the appropriate permissions, follow these steps to add a Role:

-1. Under the Roles Administration View, click on the Team dropdown and select the desired team.
+- Under the Roles Administration View, click the Team dropdown and select the desired team.

 Data Format Table